 Includes potato eye remover

 A swivel peeler is a basic kitchen gadget, so make sure you buy one that will last for years to come.
 This peeler is similar in shape to the standard Good Grips model, but with a little more metal and a slightly better blade.
 It has the same comfortable grip and a potato-eye-remover at the top, so it will feel the same way when using it.
 Yes, this peeler is more expensive than other options on the market, but considering how often you’ll use a peeler in your kitchen and how long this will last, it's well worth the extra money.
 This peeler garnered points for how easily and smoothly it peels, and kids love using it.

-Best Spatula Set: OXO Good Grips 3-Piece Silicone Spatula Set
+Best Spatula Set: Oxo Good Grips 3-Piece Silicone Spatula Set

-Heads have perfect flexibility
+Heads have great flexibility

 Not molded in one piece

 “When mixing, I reach for my silicone spatula," says Marisel Salazar, trained cook and recipe developer.
 "It is safe for use on most cookware and won't scratch cast iron or nonstick surfaces.
 Despite its rubber-looking appearance, it actually has a high heat-resistance and won't melt when used for stirring or flipping hot foods, like eggs from a pan, or stirring sauces in a pot.”